Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and

 Here, the social proof involves reactions and responses to products and services by people who have purchased them.
 This is often user-generated content like reviews of the product or service hosted online, praises on social media, or positive ratings on review sites.

 Any kind of testimonial can have the same impact.
 The social proof is generated by customer reviews on the business's website, a review on a third-party website, a star-based rating, or a case study.
-Any of these testimonials creates social proof through positive feedback from actual users.
+Any of these testimonials create social proof through positive feedback from actual users.

 Of course, it's necessary to remember how your startup cultivates the sort of clients or customers who want to share their positive feedback with the masses.

-As a marketing team, you can highlight the user experience and display it for prospects through case studies, customer stories, and testimonials.
+As a marketing team, you can highlight and display the user experience for prospects through case studies, customer stories, and testimonials.
 You can feature this type of content internally and externally.
-It can be beneficial for prospects to see on a landing page when they are on the cusp of deciding in favor of your brand and the products or services you are providing.
+It can be beneficial for prospects to see on a landing page when they are on the cusp of deciding in favor of your brand and the products or services you provide.

 You can help your cause by reminding customers to leave reviews or share their experiences.